 Full rank ordering can take up a lot of space on a ballot, so in many jurisdictions the number of candidates which can be ranked is limited to 3, 4, or a fixed number.
-Alternately, some elections may allow voters to write in a number rather than filling in a bubble, but this can result in large numbers of ballots being discarded due to handwriting issues.
+Alternately, some elections may allow voters to write in a number rather than filling in a bubble, but this can result in ballots being discarded due to handwriting and optical scanning issues.

-Ranked ballots don't allow voters to give multiple candidates the same ranking, and ballots with these kind of errors are considered "spoiled" and must be thrown out.
+Ranked Choice Voting doesn't allow voters to give multiple candidates the same ranking, and ballots with these kind of errors are considered "spoiled" and must be thrown out.